 Cabernet Sauvignon is king here.
 Napa Valley stands out in quality and style consistency for this red grape varietal, helping to establish Napa Valley as an important winemaking region.
 Cabernet's ripe fruit shines through with complex aromas and flavors of black currant, herbs and bell peppers.
 This full-bodied red is rich and tannic, displaying its best qualities after aging a few years in oak barrels.
 Some of the best Cabs are from Stag's Leap and Far Niente wineries.

 Merlot has long been used as a blending wine, complementing Cabernet with its soft, velvety texture and round flavors of plum, blueberry and cherry.
 Over the past couple decades, however, Merlot has emerged as an important varietal on its own.
 Good quality Merlots are not difficult to find in Napa, but you have to pay a little more for a bottle with complex-yet-subtle flavors and aromas.
 Give Pride Mountain ($65) and Duckhorn ($45) a taste.
-Merlot wine makes an easy match for a variety of dishes.
+Merlot wine makes an easy match for a variety of foods.

 Zinfandel grapes love warmth and sunshine, making it a natural for Napa Valley.
 This versatile red is often combined with other reds in "Meritage" blends.
 But on its own, Zinfandel has become a popular choice for people who usually don't like red wine.
 Zin can credit its broad appeal to moderate alcohol content (around 10%), low acidity and fresh berry flavors.
 I recommend Storybook Mountain Napa Estate Reserve ($80).
 Want a budget-friendly bottle?
 Smoking Loon Old Vine Zinfandel ($9).